 The immunity process commences with obtaining a marker by calling the Cartel Immunity Phoneline.
 The applicant or its legal adviser must present an outline of the facts of the case, including the market and the kind of practice involved.
 Such an enquiry may be made without disclosing the applicant's identity.
 This will enable the CCPC to determine whether a marker can be granted in this case.
 The marker protects the applicant's place in the queue for immunity for a short period of time.
-This is intended to allow the applicant time to gather the necessary information and evidence needed to complete its application for immunity.
-The second step is to perfect the marker.
-To perfect the marker, the applicant must provide the CCPC with its name and address as well as information concerning:
+This is intended to allow the applicant time to gather the necessary information and evidence needed to complete its applicant must provide the CCPC with its name and address as well as information concerning: